erroronline1/caro/readme.md

 The respective manager provides a selection for recent approved elements as well as a selection for all entries within the database.

 Forms can be exported as an editable PDF in hopefully rare scenarios where a digital record is somehow an issue.
 Upload-options are dropped by default though.
-Permission to export is restricted to elevated users to prevent distribution of outdated versions and support a improved data collecting within the application.
+Permission to export is restricted to defined user permissions to prevent distribution of outdated versions and support a improved data collecting within the application.
 It is recommended to transfer the data later or at least append the file to the applicable record.

 ![form composer screenshot](assets/forms.png)